Baldwin Locomotive Works: Narrow-gauge and unconventional

 Number 6 (builder plate number 12288), a 36" 2-6-0 was built by Baldwin in 1891 for the Surry Sussex & Southampton Railway in Virginia.
 The SS&S installed Southern valve gear, a graceful outside drive gear.
 The 6 was eventually sold to the Argent Lumber Company in South Carolina.
 In 1960, the 6 was purchased by southeastern Iowa's Midwest Central Railroad as part of a package deal including the 2 (below).
 It was the first locomotive to operate on a regular basis at the MCRR and was their main engine until 1971 when it was taken out of service for a major overhaul.
 Completed in 1988, this ground up rebuild included a new boiler and conversion to oil fire.
 A "medium" boiler repair was started in 2009, with the work completed in September 2010, in time for the 2010 Midwest Old Thresher's Reunion.

 The Midwest Central Railroad also owns Number 2, a 36" 2-6-0, which was built for the New Berlin & Winfield Railroad in 1906.
 The NB&W operated an 8 mi line in Pennsylvania for an agricultural community.
-The 2 hauled freight and passengers on this small operation until the mid-1910s.
+The two hauled freight and passengers on this small operation until the mid-1910s.
 In 1917, the locomotive was sold to the Argent Lumber Company in South Carolina where it worked along with the 6 in swamp trackage, hauling logs to the mill in Hardeeville.
-Upon arrival at the MCRR in 1960, it received substantial repairs and was put into service by the early 1970s, replacing the 6 as the MCRR's main engine.
-In 1987, the 2 was taken out of service for a complete rebuild which is still in progress as of January 2011.
+Upon arrival at the MCRR in 1960, it received substantial repairs and was put into service by the early 1970s, replacing number 6 as the MCRR's main engine.
+In 1987, number 2 was taken out of service for a complete rebuild which is still in progress as of January 2011.